-The dog digestive system is where good health starts.
-Dog digestion can also be the place where problems begin.
+The dog digestive system is where good health starts and continues for life.
+Dog digestion can also be the place where health problems begin.
 If your dog's food is not digested and assimilated properly, all other parts of the body will pay the price.
+We are what we eat, after all.
+That goes for dogs too.

 Your dog's digestive system is responsible for three things:

 All mammals have the same organ systems.
-They may differ slightly in some ways according to different species requirements, but mostly, they are the same.
-The illustration below does a good job of showing you the canine digestive system organs.
+They may differ slightly in some ways according to different species requirements, but mostly they are the same.
+The illustration above does a good job of showing you the canine digestive system organs.

-The Mouth and Teeth are the very start of the dog digestive system.
+Mouth and Teeth are the very start of the dog digestive system.
 The food is cut, sliced or torn to the correct size by the teeth.
 Then it goes straight from the mouth, lubricated by saliva, and guided by the tongue, down into the esophagus.
+Here's an interesting article I wrote about the differences and similarities between a dog's mouth and a human mouth, and the role those differences play in regards to digestion.

-The Esophagus is the connecting tube to the stomach.
+Esophagus is the connecting tube leading from the mouth to the stomach.
 It is a muscle and contracts in wave like motions, to move the food along the path to the stomach.
-The expression ' wolfing down ' your food, comes from this action.
+The expression ' wolfing down ' your food, comes from the decsription of how your dog swallows his food.

 The lining of your dog's stomach is

 covered with a thick mucus.
-This mucus prevents the stomach from digesting
+This mucus naturally protects and prevents the stomach from digesting

 itself, due to the strong acid.
-Together with the acid and some enzymes, the food is now ready for complete digestion in the small intestines.
+Together with hydrochloric acid and some enzymes, the food is now ready for complete digestion in the small intestines.

 The lining of the small intestine has millions of little finger type things called villi.
 These little villi increase the surface area of the small intestine to better assimilate and absorb nutrients.
 Almost all nutrients are absorbed from the small intestines into the